Dannyvc/Facebook-Bruter/README.md

 #FaceBruter
 ===============
       Facebookbruter Is A Facebook Cracking Tool With A Wordlist You Can Use a Dictionnary File to crack logins

 # Install Module
       perl -MCPAN -e 'install Net::SSLeay'

-	Usage:  perl facebrute.pl [OPTIONS] \n
+ # Usage
+      perl facebruter.pl <OPTIONS>

  # OPTIONS:
       (user)  => (use The Victem username to bruteforce )
       (file)  => Specify the wordlist file to bruteforce (default: /wordlists/)

-Ex :
-perl facebruter.pl <V_username> <wordlist.lst>

 Author : imadoxhunter / Danny